Gravidity and parity: Gravidity in human medicine

 Terms such as "gravida 0", referring to a nulligravida, "gravida 1" for a primigravida, and so on, can also be used.
-The term "elderly primigravida" has also been used to refer to a female in their first pregnancy who is at least 35 years old.
+The term "elderly primigravida" has also been used to refer to a person in their first pregnancy who is at least 35 years old.
 Advanced maternal age can be a risk factor for some birth defects.

 Parity in medicine

 In human medicine, parity is the number of pregnancies carried by a female for at least 20 weeks (duration varies from region to region, 20 – 28 weeks, depending upon age of viability).
-If a female carries the fetus to viable age, even if ultimately the fetus is born deceased, this still counts as an instance of parity, as parity is based on the time of gestation prior to a birth, and not the status of the offspring once born.
+If a female carries the fetus to a viable age, even if ultimately the fetus is born deceased, this still counts as an instance of parity, as parity is based on the time of gestation before a birth, and not the status of the offspring once born.

 A female who has never carried a pregnancy beyond 20 weeks is nulliparous and is called a nullipara or para 0.
 A female who has given birth once is primiparous and is referred to as a primipara or primip.
 A female who has given birth two, three, or four times is multiparous and is called a multip.
 Grand multipara describes the condition of having given birth five or more times.
 Grand multiparity is associated with adverse maternal and neonatal health outcomes.

 Like gravidity, parity may also be counted.
 A female who has given birth one or more times can also be referred to as para 1, para 2, para 3, and so on.

 Viable gestational age varies from region to region.

 Nulliparity

 A nulliparous (/nʌlˈɪpərəs/) female (a nullipara or para 0) has never given birth.
 It includes females who have experienced spontaneous miscarriages and induced abortions before the mid-point of pregnancy, but not females who have experienced pregnancy loss after 20 weeks.
-Nulliparity has been implicated in the development of various complications during pregnancy including preeclampsia, gestational diabetes and pre-term labor.
+Nulliparity has been implicated in the development of various complications during pregnancy, including preeclampsia, gestational diabetes, and pre-term labor.

 Long-term and permanent nulliparity (/ˌnʌlᵻˈpærᵻti/) are risk factors for breast cancer.
 For instance, a meta-analysis, published in 1990, of eight population-based studies in the Nordic countries found that never giving birth was associated with a 30% increase in the risk of breast cancer compared with females who have given birth, and for every two births, the risk was reduced by about 16%.
 Females having their first birth after the age of 35 years had a 40% increased risk compared to those with a first birth before the age of 20 years.